DespicableDeveloper/DespicableDeveloper/README.md

 <h1 align="center">Hi, My Self Muhammad Anees Raza.
-I am a Full Stack Developer from Pakistan. </h1>
+Full Stack Developer from Pakistan.</h1>

 <h3 align="left">About Myself:</h3>
 <p align="center">I am Muhammad Anees Raza, a passionate Full Stack Developer from Pakistan.
 I enjoy building modern and user-friendly websites and web applications.
-I have experience working with different technologies like PHP, Laravel, C#, .NET, JavaScript, and React.
+I have experience working with different technologies like PHP, Laravel, C#, .NET , Frontend Mockup's.
 I always try to improve my skills and love to learn new things every day.
 My goal is to become a top-level developer and create useful software that can help people.
 </p>